PowerShell/SecretStore/help/Set-SecretStoreConfiguration.md

 Accept wildcard characters: False
 ```

-### -Force
+### -PassThru
-When used, the user will not be asked to confirm and the SecretStore will be reset without prompting.
+When used, will write the current SecretStore configuration to the pipeline.
-Default value is false, and user will be asked to confirm the operation.

 ```yaml
 Type: SwitchParameter